Sangarshanan/mit6.824/docs/_posts/2020-04-01-zookeeper.md

 With ZooKeeper, the new leader can designate a path as the ready znode and other processes will only use the configuration when that znode exists.
 The new leader makes the configuration change by deleting ready, updating the various configuration znodes, and creating ready.
 All of these changes can be pipelined and issued asynchronously to quickly update the configuration state.

 Because of the ordering guarantees, if a process sees the ready znode, it must also see all the configuration changes made by the new leader.
 If the new leader dies before the ready znode is created then the other processes know that the configuration has not been finalized and do not use it.

+What is C1 saw **Ready** starts sending out reads and a few seconds later C2 sets the flag to **not ready** for updating the configuration, Now this is why we use **watches** which sends you a timely notification when this goes down

 Zookeeper can be used to implement powerful primitives without knowing about them by clients using the ZooKeeper client API.
 Some common primitives such as group membership and configuration management are also wait-free.
 For others, such as rendezvous, clients need to wait for an event.
 Even though ZooKeeper is wait-free, we can implement efficient blocking primitives with ZooKeeper.
 ZooKeeper’s ordering guarantees allow efficient reasoning about system state, and watches allow for efficient waiting.